 • Fuel tank capacity - 310 thousand liters;

-Airplane flight data:
+Aircraft flight data:

 • Maximum flight altitude - 13.1 thousand m;

-• The length of the run - 2.9 thousand meters;
+• Run length - 2.9 thousand m;

-• Takeoff run - 2 thousand m;
+• Take-off run length - 2 thousand m;

 • Engines - 4 R-R Trent 970 or 4 Alliance GP7270.